lgonzalezrouco/pti/microservices/README.md

 In a production environment, Kubernetes typically runs over a private computer cluster or it is managed by a cloud provider (e.g. Google GKE, Amazon EKS, etc.).
 In order to be able to try Kubernetes locally, we will use Minikube, a tool that runs a single-node Kubernetes cluster.

 *NOTE: Minikube is convenient for learning the basics but if you plan to use Kubernetes in your project and you want to deploy it on a server Minikube it's not a convenient option.
 It's recommended to do it directly with [kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/), or with other tools (MicroK8s, K3s, etc.).
-An easier alternative is to use a cloud service (e.g. Google GKE, Amazon EKS, etc.) *
+An easier alternative is to use a cloud service (e.g. Google GKE, Amazon EKS, etc.).*

 #### Prerequisites